Online training course for health professionals: The Low FODMAP Diet for Irritable Bowel Syndrome*

 - Multiple choice quizzes and a final exam

-Registered dietitians who pass the final exam will be recognised as Monash University Low FODMAP trained Dietitians and issued with a certificate that may be used to claim continuing professional education units with member dietetic associations.
-The course will take 20 to 25 hours to complete.
+Registered dietitians who pass the final exam will be issued with a certificate that may be used to claim continuing professional education units with member dietetic associations.
+The course is estimated to take 25 hours to complete.

-US registered Dietitians - 25 CPEU hours approved, CPE Level 2
+US registered Dietitians - 25 CPEUs approved, CPE Level 2

-All other registered dietitians – 25 CPE hours
+All other registered Dietitians - claim CPD hours

 - You will gain in-depth understanding and practical skills in the following areas: